iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 The audit logging feature in Nextcloud is at the moment missing some logs for things like "Accessing previews of files", these will be added in a future release and known issues are tracked in issue tracker.
 ### Version disclosure
 Next cloud considers version disclosure an accepted risk as an attacker can enumerate service versions using other means as well. (e.g. comparing behaviour)
-### Attacks involving other Android apps on the device
-Nextcloud considers attacks involving other Android apps on the device as low or medium risk.
-Stored files can be hidden from other apps if appropriate storage option is selected inside the app.
-This should be secure, however, if the phone is compromised Nextcloud doesnot guarantee data safety.
 ### Content spoofing
 Next cloud does not consider content spoofing as a bounty-worthy vulnerability.
 ### User enumeration